L.A. Beer Week 2011 – The Final Flurry

 Guaranteed to slow down Wi-Fi is this pairing of Beer Belly and the beer of El Segundo (including Picket Fence Wheat IPA) and the popular beer app.
 Or you could head to West Hollywood and have some traditional and new beers from Weihenstephaner.

 Sunday, October 23

 LA Beer Week festival at Union Station (there is no alternative)

 I certainly hope you have bought your tickets for this.
 This is one-stop shopping for beer education.
 You will be able to sample the Unity 2011 from Jeremy Raub at Eagle Rock and Mark Jilg from Craftsman plus many, many more amazing beers.

-Your beer this week is from Firestone-Walkers XV anniversary ale.
+Your Beer of the Week is from Firestone-Walkers XV anniversary ale.
 It is their annual release of blended beers that is much anticipated every year.
-Made up of eight different beers with names like Sticky Monkey, Helldorado, Bravo and Good Foot, this is a big bourbon beer with a sizeable hop kick to it.
+Made up of eight different beers with names like Sticky Monkey, Helldorado, Bravo and Good Foot, this is a big bourbon beer with a sizable hop kick to it.
 This will go fast so if you see one, grab it.

 Find more of Sean Inman’s writing on his blog, Beer Search Party.